-- 1.1 We are committed to conducting our business with honesty and integrity, and we expect our officers, employees, contractors, suppliers and agents to maintain high standards as set out in our Code of Conduct, Statement of Values and Employee Handbook.
+- 1.1 Cogstate (referred throughout this policy as "the Company" and "we") are committed to conducting our business with honesty and integrity, and we expect our officers, employees, contractors, suppliers and agents to maintain high standards as set out in our Code of Conduct, Statement of Values and Employee Handbook.
 A culture of openness and accountability is essential to minimise the risk of illegal or unethical conduct and to address this conduct if it occurs. - 1.2 This policy provides a process for reporting illegal, corrupt or unethical conduct occurring in our business.
-We are committed to ensuring that anyone who reports such conduct is not victimised as a result. - 1.3 A copy of this policy is available on BambooHR or can be requested from Human Resources or the Company Secretary.
+We are committed to ensuring that anyone who reports such conduct is not victimised as a result.